IAS Exam 2020 Dates, Eligibility, Exam Pattern And Syllabus

 The Civil Services Examination, which is more popularly known as the IAS exam, is one of the significant Nationality level examinations.
 The paper pattern of the UPSC exam has been created to check the real knowledge and ability of an individual who is appearing for the UPSC exam.

-The UPSC paper pattern is extensive, and the different stages of IAS exam test various skills of every individual who is aspiring to become an IAS officer.
-Here are the important details about the stages of the IAS exam and about the UPSC exam pattern that will help you to prepare yourself accordingly.
+The UPSC paper pattern is extensive, and the different stages of the IAS exam.
+IAS exam tests various skills of every individual who is aspiring to become an IAS officer.
+Here are the important details about the stages of the IAS exam.
+About the UPSC exam pattern that will help you to prepare yourself accordingly.

 Stage 1- Preliminary Examination